Black, black and tan, black and white, black white and tan, blue roan, blue roan and tan, golden, lemon roan

 Unfortunately, the Colonial Cocker Spaniel is a high-maintenance dog that will require frequent brushing.
 You should expect to brush your dog at least once a day to keep its coat free of tangles and looking neat.
 The hair quickly mats and will require a professional quality dog comb with medium-spaced teeth.
 You will also need to pay special attention to their ears and keep them clean and dry to prevent infections.
 All dogs with floppy ears are prone to infection because they hold in moisture and dirt.

 Health and Conditions ❤️

 Many mixed breeds like the Colonial Cocker Spaniel have a reduced risk of health problems because the breeder can use selective breeding techniques to remove them.
 However, some conditions are still known to affect Colonial Cocker Spaniels, and we’ll discuss them in this section.

 Male vs Female

-The male Colonial Cocker Spaniel can grow to be a few inches taller than the female, but this is not always the case and many times, they are identical in size and weight.
+The male Colonial Cocker Spaniel can grow to be a few inches taller than the female, but this is not always the case, and many times, they are identical in size and weight.
 The males tend to be slightly more move food motivated and will often be the first ones at their dinner dish while the female Colonial Cocker Spaniels like to snuggle and are usually on the couch.

-The Cocker Spaniel Mix is an amazing family dog that will keep you company and plays well with children.
+The Cocker Spaniel Mix is an amazing family dog that will keep you company and play well with children.
 They are active, alert, friendly, and attentive to the entire family and get along well with other pets.
-The only things that might give someone trouble is their tendency to bark, and they are occasionally hard to housebreak.
+The only thing that might give someone trouble is their tendency to bark, and they are occasionally hard to housebreak.
 Overall, it’s a healthy breed with a fairly long lifespan that adapts well to apartment life and will provide you with many years of warm friendship.